security-alliance/frameworks/src/front-end-web-app/README.md

 # Front-End Web Application Security Best Practices

-Ensuring the security of your front-end web and mobile applications is crucial for protecting user data and maintaining the integrity of your web3 protocol.
-This documentation provides best practices for securing both web and mobile applications, with additional sections for common vulnerabilities and tools.
+Often an overlooked area, but ensuring the security of your front-end web and potential mobile applications is crucial for protecting your users.
+If the front-end web application is compromised, it could have severe effects on your users as they for example could start interacting with a malicious contract instead of your offical contract.

 ## Contents